kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

    ![](./Images/21.png)

-#### Congratulations!
-You have successfully completed this task.
-Please move on to the next task.

 ## Task 2: Create a Notebook

 In this task, you will learn how to create a Notebook in Microsoft Fabric for interactive data exploration and analysis.